-This chapter was developed to provide CUSD staff members with a concise, practical, and sequential approach to the identification, assessment, and programs for students with disabilities who are English learners (EL).
-When considering possible special education and related services, extreme care must be taken to avoid the over identification of students as having a disability, as well as the exclusion of English learners who may have a disability.
+This chapter was developed to provide the District staff members with a concise, practical, and sequential approach to the identification, assessment, and programs for students with disabilities who are English learners (EL).
+When determining whether an EL student may have a disability that requires special education and related services, extreme care must be taken to avoid the over-identification of EL students as having a disability when their deficits are caused primarily by challenges associated with learning a second language, as well as the exclusion of English learners who may have a disability not withstanding the natural processes of acquiring a second language.
 With this in mind, three specific challenges are presented to educators: